 The Sunny f16 Rule Isn’t Reliable in Winter

-The Sunny f16 rule is really useful on bright sunny days in the spring, summer, and fall, but you can’t rely on it on bright, snowy winter days.
-It will often lead you astray.
+The Sunny f16 rule is really useful on bright sunny days in the spring, summer, and fall, but you can’t rely on it for accurate exposures on bright, snowy winter days.
+It will often lead you astray and you will have seriously blown out highlights.
 There are much more accurate ways to meter in the winter.

 Testing Your Camera’s Snow Exposure Latitude